Fast and Accurate Image Restoration and Generation with Rank Enhanced Linear Attention: Method

 \subsection{Rank Enhanced Linear Attention}

-Following~\cite{grl}, we conduct rank analysis for the linear attention map $M$, which is computed as $\psi(Q)\psi(K)^T\in \mathbb{R}^{N\times N}$.
+Following~\cite{grl}, we conduct rank analysis for the linear attention map $M$, which is computed as $\psi(Q)\psi(K)^{\top}\in \mathbb{R}^{N\times N}$.
 According to basic matrix theory, it follows that

-For high-resolution IR, the number of visual tokens $N$ is typically much larger than the number of channels $C$, which results in the low-rank nature of the attention map in linear attention.
+For high-resolution IR, the number of visual tokens $N$ is typically much larger than $C$, which results in the low-rank nature of the attention map in linear attention (see Fig.~\ref{fig:rank_attn}).
 Since the attention output is a weighted sum of $V$ using the attention map, the highly correlated weights inevitably limit the expressive capacity of the output features.
 As shown in Fig.~\ref{fig:rank}, the rank of output features produced by linear attention is notably lower than that of softmax attention, suggesting a reduced diversity in features.

 To address this limitation, we introduce Rank Enhanced Linear Attention (RELA), depicted in Fig.~\ref{fig:arch} (c).
-We integrate a lightweight depth-wise convolution into the computation process, which can be formulated as
+We integrate a lightweight depth-wise convolution (DWC) into the computation process, which can be formulated as

 where $W_d$ represents the depth-wise convolution.
 Following~\cite{katharopoulos2020transformers}, we use $1+\mathrm{ELU}(\cdot)$ as the activation function.